 A property study to find the optimal position for the array

 The installation process begins with a survey of your property to determine the best location for the array.
 The array will then be mounted to the roof using either rails or clamps.
 It depends on the type of roofing material.
 When putting solar panels on clay tile roofs, extra care needs to be taken because the tiles are fragile and can break easily.

 Metal roofs are typically much easier to work with, as they are less fragile and more uniform in shape.
 After the array is mounted, the electrical wiring will be run from the array to an inverter inside your home.
 Depending on the type of roof, this process can be a little different.
 However, in general, rooftop solar arrays can be put on both clay tile roofs and metal roofs.

-The mounting system of the rooftop solar arrays
+The mounting system

 Solar arrays can be installed on a variety of roof types, including clay tile roofs and metal roofs.
 The type of roof will dictate the type of mounting system that is used.
 Clay tile roofs require a different type of mounting than metal roofs.
 Metal roofs can also be mounted using either ballasted or penetration mounts.

 Ballasted mounts do not require any penetrations through the roof, while penetration mounts use lag bolts or other fasteners to secure the mount to the roof deck.
 Rooftop solar arrays can also be installed on asphalt shingle roofs.
 However, this is generally not recommended due to the reduced lifespan of the shingles.